Manassas Debt Collector Abuse Attorney

 Tom Breeden has battled debt collector abuse for 30 years on behalf of consumers, with successful lawsuits against major credit card companies and collection firms.
 He also has worked on the other side, representing reputable collection agencies and advising them on FDCPA compliance.
 These insights and his trial experience enable him to assert your rights and fight for damages when collectors cross the line.

 End abuse by debt collectors and hold them accountable.
-Contact Thomas R. Breeden, P.C., for an initial consultation.
+Contact Thomas R. Breeden, P.C., for an initial consultation at a reduced fee.
 We serve individuals and business owners in Prince William County, Fairfax County, throughout Northern Virginia and statewide.
 Call 703-659-0188 or 703-659-0188.